PHRupp/udacity-project2/README.md

 The goal of the agent is to collect as many yellow bananas (+1) within a given time while avoiding blue bananas (-1).
 The goal is to get an average score of +13 over 100 consecutive episodes.

-According to Udacity: "The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction."
-The agent is able to select from four discrete actions:
+According to Udacity: "The state space has 33 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction."

-* 0 - move forward.
-* 1 - move backward.
-* 2 - turn left.
-* 3 - turn right.
+The agent's action space consists of a 4 dimensional vector where each value is bounded [-1, 1].

 ## Getting Started